njadid/asynch_py/docs/input_output.rst

   {value 2 for series 1} {value 2 for series 2} {value 2 for series 3}
   ...

-The series for the links appear in a column The number of points can vary from link to link, depending upon the user's selection in the global file The number of output values determines how many values appear in each line of the time series
+The series for the links appear in a column The number of points can vary from link to link, depending upon the user's selection in the global file The number of output values determines how many values appear in each line of the time series.

 A CSV file is a typical format to make data easy to read in spreadsheet software.
 The structure of CSV files is: